 Auction buyers receive a deed which may be a treasurer’s deed, sheriff’s deed, or quitclaim deed, and in all cases, the effect is a quitclaim deed.
 What does that mean?

-Counties Sell Property With a Quitclaim Deed Transfer
+Counties Sell Real Estate Using a Quitclaim Deed to Transfer Property

 Quitclaim means that when the county sells the property at auction, they’re accepting no responsibility for the condition of the title and the condition of the property.
 The new buyer must accept these conditions as part of the auction.
 So each auction requires that you research the title.